fredboys/Student-Scran/README.md

 ### Footer

-  * This section shows all the social media links the user can access to keep up to date with the student scran whereabouts.
+  * This section shows all the social media links the user can access to keep up to date with the Student Scran whereabouts.
   * There is 3 individual links each taking the user to a different social media of Student Scran.

 ![Footer section](readme-assets/student-scran-footer.png)